check-spelling-sandbox/VisualEvent/Readme.markdown

-# Visual Event - visually inspect Javascript events
+# Visual Event - visually inspect JavaScript events

-Visual Event is a Javascript bookmarklet which provides debugging information about events that have been attached to DOM elements.
+Visual Event is a JavaScript bookmarklet which provides debugging information about events that have been attached to DOM elements.
 Visual Event shows:

 * Which elements have events attached to them
 * The type of events attached to an element